Chapter 2 of 9

 What You Walk Away With

-• Unbundled Assumptions: Your "idea" broken down into testable hypotheses.
+• Unbundled Assumptions: Your "idea" broken down into testable hypotheses -- typically 15-40 individual assumptions extracted from your Lean Canvas.

-• D.V.F.+S Classification: Each assumption categorized by risk type.
+• D.V.F.+S Classification: Each assumption categorized by risk type, giving you a shared vocabulary with your team and advisors.

-• Prioritized Hit List: High-impact, unknown assumptions ranked for testing.
+• Prioritized Hit List: High-impact, unknown assumptions ranked for testing using the Assumption Mapping Matrix.

-• Leap of Faith Identified: The one assumption that matters most.
+• Leap of Faith Identified: The one assumption that matters most -- the one you test before anything else.

 Now you know what to test.
 Next up: How to actually test it, starting with qualitative customer discovery.